From 2021 cost to premium features and more, this OkCupid vs Match guide has all the details you need to decide which one is the best choice for you!

 On OkCupid, you subscribe to Incognito Mode, with the cost depending on the subscription length:

-Match comes out on top here, especially if you’re only active on the site for a few months.
+This one is a draw – it costs the same for a month's worth of privacy.
 You can read more about private profiles and using dating sites discreetly here!

 This is one useful feature Match offers that OkCupid doesn’t – free advice and coaching for premium subscribers, courtesy of “AskMatch.”